 Students who earn a DNP qualify for most roles in the field of nursing, including nurse practitioner, nurse midwife, and nurse anesthetist.
 While graduates may consider clinical roles assessing, diagnosing, and overseeing patient care, a DNP also qualifies for many nonclinical roles.
 For instance, these subject-matter experts can focus on leading and improving care on an institutional level or by entering academia.

-Contrastingly, graduates who enter academia play an important role in preparing the new generation of healthcare professionals.
+DNP graduates who enter academia play an important role in preparing the new generation of healthcare professionals.
 Earning potential varies greatly for practitioners with a DNP due to the number of opportunities available.
 However, these professionals earn about $108,000 on average, as of November 2022 according to Payscale.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.